helinwang/dex/README.md

 DEX is a decentralized exchange implementation that focuses on low-latency and high-throughput.

-- Block time: 1s on normal load, ~2s on high load
+- Block time: 1s on normal load, ~3s on high load [1]
-- Time to	finalization: 2x block time on normal operations [1]
+- Time to	finalization: 2x block time on normal operations [2]
-- Transaction per second: ~2000 benchmarked on a local machine
+- Transaction per second: ~2000 [1]

 ## Features